dirtslayer/dirtslayer/README.md

 # Darrell's Github

+January 2025 What! 's up??

-I am still waiting for someone to create an issue on one of my repositories.
+I am still waiting for someone to create an issue here.

-Go for it!
+## Working On

+- [x] Remove personal reference projects
+- [x] updates to wish portal
+      - [x] moved to Android phone from render
+      - [ ] update web ui from js to ssr solids
+- [ ] journal project
+- [ ] job search